slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Great things are not accomplished by those who yield to trends and fads and popular opinion."
 -- Jack Kerouac*

-It's easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
+It’s easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
 Common sense is not so common.

 > *"Don’t ever take a fence down until you know the reason why it was put up."
 -- John F. Kennedy, paraphrasing G.K.Chesterton*